line-storm/blog-bundle/README.md

-LineStorm Blog Bundle
+LineStorm CMS Bundle
 =====================

-Blog Bundle for symfony >=2.3
+LineStorm CMS Bundle for symfony >=2.3.

+This bundle is pretty useless on it's own, as it's just the core files.
+You will need to install various modules to make it meaningful.

 Configuration
 =============